CREPIC21/az-104-administrator/07_Private_Access_To_Azure_Services_Projects/01_Service_Endpoint_VM_StorageAccount/README.md

 - use provided Bicep file to deploy Windows Server VM with all nessesary resources (vnet, publicIP, nic, nsg) in first recource group
 ### 3. Deploy Two Storage Accounts
 - use provided Bicep file to deploy two storage accounts in second resource group
+- create new container in each storage account and upload some test files
 ### 4. RDP to VM and Install Azure Storage Explorer
 - use Remote Desktop Protocol (RDP) to connect to the deployed Windows Server VM using its public IP address
 - inside the VM, download and install [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer)